Fix hanging SSH connections to the Raspberry Pi Zero 2 W

 $ sudo nmcli connection modify preconfigured wifi.powersave disable

-If you enjoyed this article let me know!
-Check the contact page to see where you can find me on the web
+If you enjoyed this article please let me know!
+You can find me on Bluesky, Mastodon, and these other places on the web.